Alessiorloreti/alessiorloreti.com/_posts/2016-07-01-LAX-&-Manhattan-Beach.markdown

 ---

 I switched jobs in 2015 and my work trips went from about 2-3 destinations a month, to none.
-After 10 months with my new job, I finally got word that they needed me to fly out to our LA office to work on a project.
+After 10 months with my new job, I finally got word that they needed me to fly to our LA office to help on a project.
 It's not Dubai or Paris or Hong Kong, but I was looking forward to exploring L.A. nonetheless for a couple of days.

 I arrived in L.A.
 Sunday afternoon to partly overcast skies and beautiful 70 degree weather.
 Since I only had 3 full days in L.A. and